 Also included is a brief description of each list and an extensive bibliography that allows the user to independently research a list, including all of the changes to the list.
 The documentation allows the user to verify critical information in the original sources.
 This chemical list of lists is the index to the regulations that we always wanted included in the Code of Federal Regulations.

-The user friendly interface allows the user to find information by chemical name, regulatory synonym, partial name, Molecular Formula, CAS (Chemical Abstract Service) registry number, UN/NA number, PMN (Premanufacture Notice Number), EC (European Commission) number, or IUB (International Union of Biochemistry and Molecular Biology) Number.
+The user friendly interface allows the user to find information by chemical name, regulatory synonym, partial name, Molecular Formula, CAS (Chemical Abstract Service) number, UN/NA number, PMN (Premanufactured Notice Number), EC (European Commission) number, or IUB (International Union of Biochemistry and Molecular Biology) Number.

 All the information provided includes the chemical names and synonyms that appear on each regulatory and advisory list.

 LOGICAL's first priority is to keep the more than 160 lists that are currently in the Regulated Substance Database up-to-date with quarterly updates.
 In other words, our first priority is that you always have the correct information.
 Regulations are constantly changing.
 Corrections are always being posted by regulatory agencies.
 However, we make sure that the database is always correct.

 The second priority is the loading of new, final, and proposed lists.
 LOGICAL is loading new lists with each edition.
 If you have a specific need for a list that is not listed in this publication (and only a handful are actually listed here), please contact LOGICAL to determine if that list is currently provided.
 If that list is not currently provided, ask a LOGICAL account representative for the planned delivery date or for information regarding LOGICAL's Sponsor-a-List program.

 The regulatory and advisory information comes from a wealth of sources including:

 Can you afford to spend the time?
 Probably not.